hiepnguyenbg/Tekora-Online-Sales-Analysis/README.md

 ### Regional Comparisons:

-* **North America and EMEA contributed 81% of sales, with the U.S. alone accounting for 48%**.
+* North America and EMEA contributed 81% of sales, with the U.S. alone accounting for 48%.
 After witnessing the largest fall in 2021, North America grew in importance in 2022, increasing revenue share to 55% and order share to 54% among known regions.

 * APAC has exprienced the highest AOV since 2020.
-Sales and average order value (AOV) fell across all regions in 2022, but **APAC, along with North America, remained the largest AOV at $237, 38% above Latin America, the lowest performer.**
+Sales and average order value (AOV) fell across all regions in 2022, but APAC, along with North America, remained the largest AOV at $237, 38% above Latin America, the lowest performer.